3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Defender: A player positioned in front of his goalkeeper who is primarily focused on stopping the opposition’s attackers from scoring.

 Direct Kick: After a foul, a team is awarded a free kick, in most cases, a direct free kick.
 A direct kick can result in a goal; a player can use the kick to take a shot directly on the goal and score.
-See: free kick.
+See: Free Kick.

 Division: Most domestic leagues have multiple divisions, separate leagues based on performance where clubs can move between divisions through promotion and relegation.
 Major League Soccer in the United States is one of few professional leagues with only one division.